-- 1.No license is required to practice life coaching in Maryland — life coach certification is voluntary but strongly recommended
+- 1.No license is required to become a certified life coach in Maryland — certification is voluntary but strongly recommended for credibility

 - 2.Life coaches in Maryland earn an average of $55,258/year, about 2% above the national average of $54,000